Sinestro Corps: The Sinestro Corps War

 Green Lantern vol. 4 #24 continues the story, with Green Lanterns and Sinestro Corps members battling across Earth.
 Hal manages to free Kyle from Parallax before the entity is imprisoned in their power batteries by Ganthet and Sayd.
 After John and Guy arrive, the former Guardians reveal to them the prophecy of the "Blackest Night", seen in Green Lantern vol. 4 #25.
 It foretells of five more Corps arising, each based on a different color and emotion.
 After the five corps are established, a "War of Light" will ensue, in which all the corps are destroyed, leading to the "Blackest Night".

 The Guardians arrive on Earth and appoint Sodam Yat to be the new Ion.
 After a lengthy struggle in New York City, the Sinestro Corps are defeated by the overwhelming numbers against them.
 One of the Guardians sacrifices himself to send Superman-Prime to an alternate universe, while Hal and Kyle subdue and arrest Sinestro in Coast City.
 In the aftermath of the battle, seen in Green Lantern vol. 4 #25, the Guardians decide to bring the second of the new laws into effect.
-After realizing that the "Blackest Night" prophecy will come to pass, Ganthet and Sayd depart after creating a blue power ring with the intention of creating their own Corps, based on the spreading of Hope to the rest of the universe.
-The Anti-Monitor, having been blown across the vacuum of space at the battle's climax, finds itself on a dark planet.
-There it is transformed by an unknown force into a Black Power Battery.
+After realizing that the "Blackest Night" prophecy will come to pass, Ganthet and Sayd depart after creating a blue power ring with the intention of creating their own Corps, based on the spreading of hope to the rest of the universe.